Anonymous642/Cookies_and_CREAM/README.md

 ### Formal Verification

-To run the verification of the CREAM's Monitored attribute protocol you will first need to install the Tamarin Prover.
-Instructions for installing Tamarin can be found on there (website)[https://tamarin-prover.com/install.html].
+To run the verification of the CREAM's Monitored attribute protocol, you will first need to install the Tamarin Prover.
+Instructions for installing Tamarin can be found on their [website](https://tamarin-prover.com/install.html).
 Once installed, navigate to the `formal_verification` directory and run:

     tamarin-prover interactive .

 This command will start the Tamarin server and load the `monitored_cookie.spthy` model.
 Once ready, the terminal will display the link `http://127.0.0.1:3001`.
-Navigating to the link will take you to the servers landing page.
-On the page you will see table of theories that can be verified.
-As only one model exists in the `formal_verification` directory, the only theory present should be `MonitoredCookie`.
+Navigating to the link will take you to the server's landing page.
+On the page, you will see a table of theories that can be verified.
+As there is only one model in the `formal_verification` directory, the only theory present should be `MonitoredCookie`.
 Select it.

 <p align="center"><img src="./img/tamarin_landing.png"></p>

-After clicking the theory, you will be taken to new page divided into two panes.
+After clicking the theory, you will be taken to a new page divided into two panes.
 The left pane displays multiple options to view the underlying model, rules, Tamarin's rewritten/deconstructed rules, as well as the lemmas present in the model.
 The right pane is where the information for each selection is displayed.

 <p align="center"><img src="./img/tamarin_theory.png"></p>

 To verify that a lemma holds, click the blue `sorry` under the lemma.
 The right pane will update to display the available options for proving the lemma as well as the current state of the proof.
-Proofs can be performed manually, however for ease select `a. autoprove`.
-As the name suggests this will automatically perform the verification for you.
+Proofs can be performed manually, however, for ease, select `a. autoprove`.
+As the name suggests, this will automatically perform the verification for you.

 <p align="center"><img src="./img/tamarin_autoprove.png"></p>

-After a few seconds the verification should finish and a visualization of the proof will appear in the right pane.
-Similarly the lemma in the left pane will be updated with each step of the proof and will be highlighted green to indicate that the lemma holds.
+After a few seconds, the verification should finish and a visualization of the proof will appear in the right pane.
+Similarly, the lemma in the left pane will be updated with each step of the proof and will be highlighted green to indicate that the lemma holds.

 <p align="center"><img src="./img/tamarin_proved.png"></p>